carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `carlos-reynosa`, `adobe-commerce-cloud-tools`, `carlos_reynosa`, `carlosrn`, `email_client`, `email`, `Adobe Commerce Cloud and Docker Tools`, `This project contains scripts and configurations for making it easier to work with Adobe's Commerce Cloud servers and Magento docker local environments. `
+Do a search and replace with your text editor for the following: `carlos-reynosa`, `adobe-commerce-cloud-tools`, `carlos_reynosa`, `carlosrn`,  `email`, `Adobe Commerce Cloud and Docker Tools`, `This project contains scripts and configurations for making it easier to work with Adobe's Commerce Cloud servers and Magento docker local environments. `

 <p align="right">(<a href="#top">back to top</a>)</p>